josh-collinsworth/joco-sveltekit/src/routes/blog/posts/pantone.md

 So you probably can't print actual Pantone _inks_ on your own, but there's good news:

+Each Pantone swatch in the book includes CMYK, RGB and HTML values to reproduce that swatch color as accurately as possible in standard print and onscreen applications.

-<Highlight>Each Pantone swatch in the book includes CMYK, RGB and HTML values to reproduce that swatch color as accurately as possible in standard print and onscreen applications.</Highlight>
+<Callout class="former-highlight">Each Pantone swatch in the book includes CMYK, RGB and HTML values to reproduce that swatch color as accurately as possible in standard print and onscreen applications.</Callout>

 ![Pantone swatches include recommended CMYK, RGB and HTML values](/images/post_images/ColorPost-2.jpg)